 Heading to bed is the best thing you can do.
-Sleep for as many hours as your body needs, for growth and healing.
+Sleep for as many hours as your body needs.
 Try to nap during the day if you’re working.

 Putting your feet up takes your weight off the floor.
 This helps better the blood circulation in your body and reduce the quantity of brown discharge during pregnancy.

 The tests include a vaginal and cervical examination, blood tests and ultrasound scans, tests to check the size of your uterus, the levels of pregnancy hormones in your blood, the amount of bleeding and the presence of any visible factors causing the discharge and bleeding.